-You don’t have any wilderness experience, but you want some.
-So what do you take along to make sure you get back?
+You don’t have any wilderness experience, but you want to learn more about it.
+So, what do you take along to make sure you stay safe?

 by Leon Pantenburg

 One of the most common questions from wilderness newcomers is: “What gear will I need?”

 And that’s a really good question!
 Walk through any sporting goods store and you’ll notice a bewildering array of gear, stuff, doo-dads, knick-nacks and junk.
 The buyer must decide which is which.

 Depending on what store it is, and the salesperson, you could end up buying some very expensive – and unnecessary – items.
 In some stores, the salespeople work on commission and push high-priced gear.
 Or you might end up with a clerk who is covering the counter for somebody at lunch.

 So, here’s where to start.
 The Boy Scouts of America have been preaching the gospel of survival common sense for 100 years.
 Who actually coined the term “Ten Essentials” is probably unknown.
 But there is no question that a facsimile of this basic list is the basis of all emergency preparedness kits.
 Get your Ten Essentials first.

 Here is a list of the Boy Scout Outdoor Essentials, and product suggestions.
 Check out the links for more info on any of the topics.
 Look at these ideas, and then decide what will work best for you.

 - Knife: The best knife is up to your personal preference, but you must have some sort of cutting edge along.
 The only survival knife you have is the one you have along!